Sorting of black plastics for recycling

 - cost-effective, economic implementation

-Thus, it is possible to recycle black plastics at an industrial scale thanks to clean separation according to type and increased economic efficiency.
+The separation into pure grades achievable with this technology, combined with economic efficiency, allows the recycling of black plastics on an industrial scale.
 The participating Fraunhofer institutes and their industrial customers are therefore opening up new market segments.